YouGottaLoveFrontEnd/challenge-2015/README.md

 ## How to participate?
 Fork this repo.
 You will find our logo in various formats for your convenience.
 Go wild and be creative.
-When you're done, submit a pull request and include both your full name and your ticket order number in the description.
+When you're done, submit a pull request and include both your full name and your <b>ticket order number</b> in the description.

 ## Submission Deadline
 Submit your pull request by `May 26th, 23:59 GMT+2` (Tel Aviv time!)